Lepsima/Black-Hole-Simulation/readme.md

-# A performant black hole renderer written in C# and HLSL using Monogame
+# A performant black hole renderer in C# and HLSL
 This renderer does it's best to ray-trace in real time an interactive black hole with an accretion disk, you can move rotate and zoom in anywhere you want

 ## Main Features: